Saraesabbagh/Sedna/README.md

 - I found if i tried to do everything on one page it go messy, but if I tried to split into components I couldn't access the information.
 - I was only given the Api address to be able to do a GET request from.
 If I was able to make a POST request to change that data in the database i would have found it easier to then loop through the data.
 This has been the only way I have previously added data.

-## Given more time what would you do
+## Given more time what would you do?
 - There is a second branch called "onePager" where i was trying to explore various solutions.
 Given more time I would like to achieve the following;
 - Use "setItemtoStarage" to be able to save data accross sessions.
 - Add test coverage for what is rendering on the page and the components functionality.